May 21, 2019

 3. What information must the ISC Register include?

 Information.
-The ISC register must record all of the following information for each person who has significant control over the corporation:
+The Canada Business Corporations Act and the corporate legislation of each of the Atlantic Canadian provinces requires that the ISC register record all the following information for each individual with significant control over the corporation:

 Maintenance.
-A corporation has an ongoing obligation to maintain the ISC Register by taking reasonable steps, at least once during each financial year of the corporation, to ensure the information in its register of individuals with significant control is accurate, complete and up to date.
-The corporation must also update the ISC Register within 15 days of becoming aware that any recorded information has changed or there is a new individual with significant control.
-Within one year after the sixth anniversary of the day on which an individual ceases to be an individual with significant control over the corporation, the corporation must dispose of that individual’s personal information contained in the ISC Register unless another law requires a longer retention period.
+All also impose an ongoing obligation for the corporation to maintain its ISC Register by taking reasonable steps, at least once during each financial year of the corporation, to ensure the information in its ISC Register is accurate, complete and up to date.
+The corporation must also update the ISC Register within 15 days of becoming aware that any recorded information has changed or there’s a new individual with significant control.
+Within one year after the sixth anniversary of the day on which an individual stops being an individual with significant control, the corporation must dispose of that individual’s personal information contained in the ISC Register unless another law requires a longer retention period.
+However, the 2023 amendments to the Canada Business Corporations Act go further, requiring CBCA corporations also proactively submit to Corporations Canada at least annually when there’s a change in control and otherwise as the regulations set out.

 4. What are the non-compliance risks?